 National Checking restaurant guest checks are in stock, ready to ship to your restaurant.
 Orders received by noon Eastern time on any business day ship the same business day UPS Ground Service, with options for faster shipping.
 Orders received after noon generally ship the next business day.

 Need help deciding which guest checks to buy for your restaurant?
-Pegasus Ventures Michigan explains variety of guest checks we offer our restaurants.
-Click or tap right here to learn more about the different types of guest checks offered by Pegasus Ventures Michigan.
+Pegasus Ventures explains variety of guest checks we offer our restaurants.
+Click or tap right here to learn more about the different types of guest checks offered by Pegasus Ventures.

 Pegasus Ventures tailors guest checks to the needs of any restaurant.
-Swipe or click now to learn about custom printed restaurant guest checks from Pegasus Ventures Michigan!
+Swipe or click now to learn about custom printed restaurant guest checks from Pegasus Ventures Mi!

 For more than 100 years, National Checking Company has developed and produced products that drive success for the food service and hospitality industries.
 National Checking Company specializes in disposable products that improve restaurant profitability, enhances food safety, increases server and restaurant efficiency and promote a more enjoyable and satisfying dining experience.